codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/machine-type.md

 ## Linux Standard and Linux Premium

 Codemagic offers two types of Linux machines for running builds: Linux standard VM and Linux premium VM.
-Linux machines support nested virtualisation, including Android emulator support with hardware acceleration.
+Linux machines support nested virtualization, including Android emulator support with hardware acceleration.
 Linux machines do not support macOS specific software, such as brew and Xcode, and cannot be used to build iOS artifacts.
 Specifications for these machines are available [here](../specs/versions-linux/#hardware).

 {{<notebox>}}
 **Note:** Linux Standard and Premium machines are only available for teams and users that have [billing enabled](../billing/billing).
 See the [pricing page](https://codemagic.io/pricing/) for more information.